LJTalks/my-coding-journey/README.md

 Welcome to **My Coding Journey**!
 This project documents my path as I transition into the world of coding, social media management, content creation, and freelancing.

+It's a work in progress, so if sections are not behaving as they should please be patient and visit again soon.
+My next job is to get the contact page up and running!

 ## Table of Contents

 - [Introduction](#introduction)